 View Cancer Clinical Trials

-A Phase 2 Open-Label Study of the Efficacy of ABT-199 (GDC-0199) in Subjects with Relapsed or Refractory Chronic Lymphocytic Leukemia Harboring the 17p Deletion
+A Phase 2 Open-Label Study of the Efficacy of ABT-199 (GDC-0199) in Subjects with Relapsed/Refractory or Previously Untreated Chronic Lymphocytic Leukemia Harboring the 17p Deletion

 |Leukemia, Chronic Lymphocytic (CLL)

-- The primary objective of this cohort is to evaluate the efficacy of ABT-199 monotherapy in subjects with relapsed or refractory chronic lymphocytic leukemia (CLL) harboring the 17p deletion.
+- To evaluate the efficacy of ABT-199 monotherapy in subjects with relapsed or refractory chronic lymphocytic leukemia (CLL) harboring the 17p deletion.
 Efficacy will be measured by overall response rate (ORR).

-- The secondary objectives are to evaluate the complete remission rate (CR rate), partial remission rate (PR rate), duration of overall response (DOR), progression-free survival (PFS), time to progression (TTP), overall survival (OS) and percent of subjects who move on to stem cell transplant.
+- To evaluate the complete remission rate (CR rate), partial remission rate (PR rate), duration of overall response (DOR), progression-free survival (PFS), event-free survival, time to progression (TTP), time to first response, time to 50% reduction in ALC, overall survival (OS) and percent of subjects who move on to stem cell transplant.
 The safety and tolerability of ABT-199 in subjects with relapsed or refractory CLL harboring 17p deletion will also be evaluated.

 - Subject must voluntarily sign and date an informed consent, approved by an Independent Ethics Committee (IEC)/Institutional Review Board (IRB), prior to the initiation of any screening or study specific procedures.